 No commercial discoveries have been made but several wells have had oil and/or gas shows.
 In 2014 President Petroleum reported that the Lapacho well in the Pirity Concession had discovered light oil.
 A total of a little over 50 exploratory wells have now been drilled in the country.

-Although oil has been found in Paraguay it remains questionable whether commercial volumes are present, particularly under a lower oil price environment.
+Although oil has been found in Paraguay, no commercial volumes have been discovered as yet.
 Thus Globalshift currently forecasts no oil or gas production from the country, at least in the short and medium term.

 For recent events see News Briefs.